katisunray/katisunray.github.io/src/content/products/greeting-cards/collections/i-love.md

 summary: "Simple, soulful affirmations for the people you hold closest."
 order_prompt: "Email us with the SKU code and desired quantity to place your order."
 hero_image:
-  src: "/images/products/greeting-cards/collections/GREETING CARDS - Collection ‘I love’.jpg"
+  src: "/images/products/greeting-cards/collections/hero-gc-i-love-v6.jpg"
-  alt: "I Love greeting cards styled with blush envelopes and delicate florals."
+  alt: "I Love collection hero showcasing refreshed cards with blush envelopes."
 skus:
   - id: "KO546-G07"
     name: "Dad We Love You"